VasasA/bbb/README.md

 2. Configure BBB Settings at admin/config/media/bigbluebutton:
    - Administration > Configuration > Media > Big Blue Button meetings
    - Adding the Base URL and the Security Salt value.
-You can get these values using the command `bbb-conf --salt` on your BigBlueButton server.
-     The salt is tagged by 'Secret'.
+You can get these values using the following command on your BigBlueButton server: `bbb-conf --salt` The salt is tagged by 'Secret'.
 For example:
      - `URL: http://192.168.1.7/bigbluebutton`
      - `Secret: 6bbdc14d32df911075a5f3176adc1a0f`